 To qualify for any Portuguese residence permit, applicants must meet several standard criteria:

-have a clean criminal record;
+- have a clean criminal record;

-provide proof of legal accommodation in Portugal;
+- provide proof of legal accommodation in Portugal;

-obtain a D-type visa;
+- obtain a D-type visa;

-demonstrate sufficient means of subsistence — typically equal to the national minimum wage, €870 per month, or the IAS benchmark, €523 per month, depending on the visa type.
+- demonstrate sufficient means of subsistence — typically equal to the national minimum wage, €920 per month, or the IAS benchmark, €537.13 per month, depending on the visa type.

 Golden Visa requirements

 Golden Visa applicants must be at least 18 years old and use funds originating from outside Portugal.
 There is no minimum income requirement, but the investment capital must come from a legal source and be clearly documented.
+Applicants for a Golden Visa are not required to have accommodation in Portugal.

 Immediate family members may be included in a Golden Visa application:

-children under 18;
+- children under 18;

 The validity of a residence permit in Portugal depends on the grounds on which it is granted.
-While most permits are issued for 1 or 2 years initially, the renewal periods vary significantly — from annual extensions for students to multi-year terms for passive income holders or remote workers.
+While most permits are issued for 2 years initially, the renewal periods vary significantly — from annual extensions for students to multi-year terms for passive income holders or remote workers.

 Understanding these differences is essential for long-term planning, especially if you intend to maintain legal residence, apply for permanent residency, or eventually pursue Portuguese citizenship.